AmandaKwok28/crave/README.md

 docker-compose up -d
 ```

-The working link should be hosted at https://team05.zapto.org/api for the api container and https://team05.zapto.org/web for the web container.
-To deploy on the cloud, you need to connect to an existing cloud provider.
-We chose to use AWS free trial.

-For our application:
-You can access the app at <https://team05.zapto.org/>.

 ## Contributing

 Refer to the [Contributing Guidelines](./CONTRIBUTING.md) for information on how to contribute to the project.